sarim2000/findus/README.md

 An app to find the characters.
 Using react-icons,react-bootstrap and redux.

-1. Learning to use redux for state management.
+1. Learning to use useContext for state management.
 2. Used react-router-dom for navigating to different links.
 3. Learnt to use react-bootstrap to its full power.
 4. Keeping web color consistent, to appear nice.
+5. Learnt to use firebase